renatabiniek/writing-room/README.md

     **Test result:** PASS

+    The users can navigate quickly to the contact form from the navigation bar:

     ![Contact](docs/features/contact.png)

+    Or scroll down on the home page to the same form that allows them to send a message to the site owner:

     ![Form Message](docs/features/form-message.webp)

   * As an interested visitor, I want to be able to sign up for a newsletter so that I don’t miss any updates or events

     **Test result:**  PASS

+    A quick sign up option is available in the footer:

     ![Newsletter](docs/features/newsletter.webp)

   * As an interested visitor, I want to be able to easily find the social media pages of the group so that I can follow them for any updates

     **Test result:**  PASS

+    Social media links are placed in the footer and open in a new tab when clicked:

     ![Social media](docs/features/social-media.webp)